Certified Training with Branch-and-Bound for Lyapunov-stable Neural Control

-\paragraph{Training time and data.} In \Cref{tab:training_details}, we show information about the training, including the time cost of training, size of the dynamic training dataset and the ratio of training examples which can be verified using verified bounds by CROWN~\citep{zhang2018efficient,xu2020automatic} at the end of the training.
-Our training dataset is dynamically maintained and expanded as described in \Cref{sec:bab}, and the dataset size grows from the ``initial dataset size'' to the ``final dataset size'' shown in \Cref{tab:training_details}.
-At the end of the training, most of the training examples (more than 88\%) can already be verified by CROWN bounds.
-Although not all of the training examples are verifiable by CROWN, all the models can be fully verified when we use \abcrown to finally verify the models at test time.
+\paragraph{Training time and data.} In \Cref{tab:trainingdetails}, we show more information about the training, including the time cost of training and size of the dynamic training dataset.
+Our training dataset is dynamically maintained as described in \Cref{sec:bab}, and the dataset size grows from the ``initial'' size to the ``final'' size.
+At the end of the training, most training subregions (at least 94.0\%) can be verified without further BaB, and all the models can be fully verified by \abcrown with more extensive BaB at test time.
 A detailed comparison of runtime against \citet{yang2024lyapunov} is provided in \Cref{tab:trainingtime}; although the training time of CT-BaB is often higher than \citet{yang2024lyapunov}, CT-BaB achieves the lowest total time cost on the largest 2D Quadrotor with output feedback setting, demonstrating its potential for scaling up.